 However, we have a few recommendations to Europol in their crowdsourcing campaign.
 The first recommendation is to be careful with sharing photographs that can be easily found with reverse image search, as this could immediately lead to a victim or even a potential suspect.
 The risk for vigilante justice can be high, particularly if a social media profile belonging to a potential suspect or person of interest is uncovered.
 When it came to Location One, it was relatively easy to find one of the photographs with reverse image search, which happened just less than half an hour after one of the photographs was tweeted by Europol.

-The second recommendation is this: If several photographs from the same case are displayed on Europol’s website and Europol is aware of these photographs as being linked, it can help to make the connection between the photgraphs clear.
+The second recommendation is this: If several photographs from the same case are displayed on Europol’s website and Europol is aware of these photographs as being linked, it can help to make the connection between the photographs clear.
 Both in the case of Location One and Location Three it became clear Europol uploaded two different photographs that are part of the same case, without specifying it.
 It’s possible that this information could help solve the case possibly even quicker.

 Our final recommendation: Before a photograph is shared, it would be good to be realistic about the chances for recognition.
 Sometimes the quality of the photographs of objects seems too low to be able to be recognized and sometimes the location seems as if it could really be anywhere and could not be geolocated without any background information.
-This is why we recommend sharing as much information about a certain location as possible, in case said information is available.
+This is why we recommend sharing as much information about a certain location as possible, in case that information is available.
 Our next article in the series of Europol’s “Stop Child Abuse” will show an example of a photograph that like would never have been geolocated if no additional information was found about the image.

 Research by Daniel Romein, Timmi Allen, Klement Anders, Noor Nahas and “Bo”, review/editing by Natalia Antonova.